canalplus/rx-player/doc/api/index.md

     If not set or set to undefined we don't know whether that video track contains an interpretation in sign language.

-  - ``trickModeTracks`` (``Object | undefined``): Trick mode video tracks attached to the video track.
-It contains the same properties that a video track, exepct the trickModeTracks property.
-It is undefined if no available tracks.
-When changing the playback rate with [setPlaybackRate](#setPlaybackRate), the RxPlayer will switch to the first of these tracks, if it is defined.
+  - ``trickModeTracks`` (``Object | undefined``): Trick mode video tracks attached to this video track.

+    Each of those objects contain the same properties that a regular video track (same properties than what is documented here).

+    It this property is either `undefined` or not set, then this track has no linked trickmode video track.

 --